Quick Answer

 What to Order

-The $1 Oysters on Tuesdays and Wednesdays are the main event — come early because these nights require reservations weeks in advance.
+The $1 Oysters on Tuesdays and Wednesdays are the main event — arrive early because it's walk-in only and lines build fast.
 Beyond oysters, the Japa Burger Sliders and Bulgogi Tacos showcase their Japanese-Korean fusion style.
+For more Japanese dining, see our sushi guide.

 TikTok: @torontofoodie "oyster tower" video (85K views).
 Reddit r/FoodToronto: "Best oysters in North York" (200+ upvotes).
 The busiest Tuesday/Wednesday spot in the neighbourhood.